What is the UN Biodiversity Lab?

 Yes - the UN Biodiversity Lab is open source.
 We encourage you to share your findings.
 If you choose to license it, we recommend choosing an open source license in order to keep spatial data in the realm of public sharing.

-What data licenses do you offer?
+- What data licenses do you suggest?

 What should I do if I believe a dataset is inaccurate?